 Have a pressing training question?
 Ask BC Bike Race’s mountain bike legend, Andreas Hestler!
 Drop him a line at firstname.lastname@example.org

-Dre: I would rank the singletrack experience at BC Bike Race as a progression from green dot, to blue square to black diamond as we progress from Vancouver Island to the Sunshine Coast and then into Squamish and finally Whistler.
+Dre: I would rank the singletrack experience at BC Bike Race as a progression from green dot, to blue square, to black diamond as we progress from Vancouver Island to the Sunshine Coast and then finally into Squamish.

-In general I would say six of the seven days are less than Bridlepath, but some small parts are equal, nothing will be like Ned’s.
-On the last day we will be in Whistler which will be more technical overall, but with six days of riding, your skill and fitness should be up and adequate to handle it all.
+In general, I would say six of the seven days are less than Bridlepath, but some small parts are equal, nothing will be like Ned’s.
+On the last day we will be in Squamish which will be more technical overall, but with six days of riding, your skill and fitness should be up and adequate to handle it all.

 Q: Simple - what kind of shape do you need to be in to handle this and what kind of pre-training would be sufficient?